1cookspe/Most-Similar-Movies/README.md

 This is a semantic search-powered movie recommendation app using Cohere and Pinecone.
 Users can describe the kind of movie they want to watch — by mood, genre, theme, or style — and receive intelligent suggestions based on the most similar movies to their search query.

+The embeddings of the descriptions for the 1000 movies on IMDb were extracted using the [Cohere Embed API](https://docs.cohere.com/reference/embed) and stored in a [Pinecone](https://docs.pinecone.io/integrations/cohere) database.
+Given a new query that the user enters into this web app, the new search is converted to its embeddings and the 20 most similar movie descriptions are returned from a Pinecone database.
+The [Cohere Rerank API](https://docs.cohere.com/reference/rerank) then re-ranks the top results and the 5 most relevant movies are displayed to the user in the web app.

 ### Examples
 #### Search for "superheroes who save the city"
 ![Example search 1](./README_files/superheroes.gif)